rajprogrammerbd/coding_problems_solved/docs/React/index.md

 * **What is a wrapper component?** A wrapper in React is a component that wraps or surrounds another component or group of components.
 It can be used for a variety of purposes such as adding additional functionality, styling, or layout to the wrapped components.

 * **What is state mutation?** State mutation happens when you try to update the state of a component without actually using setState function.

+* **What is React.StrictMode? and why we should use it?** React.StrictMode is a wrapper component in React that helps identify potential issues in an application, It doesn't render any UI but activates additional checks and warning for it's children components in development mode.
+It has no effect on production builds.
+It checks, Detecting Unsafe Lifecycles, Identifying Side Effects, Highlighting Potential Memory Leaks, Ensure future campactibility.